-The record shows that in October 2021, Complainant filed a prisoner civil rights action against a defendant, and after various proceedings, he filed a second amended complaint.
+The record shows that in October 2021, Complainant filed a prisoner civil-rights action against a defendant, and after various proceedings, he filed a second amended complaint.
 In April 2022, the defendant filed a motion to dismiss the complaint.
 Afterward, Complainant filed, among other things, a motion to expedite issuance of a report and recommendation, and in August 2022, the Subject Judge denied the motion but noted that the court would consider the motion to dismiss as expeditiously as possible.
-Complainant then filed a motion to expedite issuance of a scheduling order.
-The case remains pending.
+Complainant then filed motions for issuance of a subpoena, to expedite issuance of a scheduling order, and for leave to amend his complaint.
+In October 2022, the Subject Judge entered an order denying Complainant's motion for leave to amend because of undue delay and denying the remaining two motions as premature.
+Later that month, the district judge entered an order granting the defendant's motion to dismiss.